network-analytics/draft-daisy-kafka-yang-integration/draft-daisy-kafka-yang-integration-01.md

 With [draft-ietf-netconf-udp-notif] and [draft-ietf-netconf-https-notif] two proposed standards at the NETCONF working group which supports configured YANG push subscriptions are in progress. [draft-ietf-netconf-https-notif] supports YANG push notification messages according to [RFC8639] and application/yang-data+json and application/yang-data+xml [Media Types] for encoding. [draft-ietf-netconf-https-notif], driven by Unyte, supports YANG push notification messages according to [RFC8641] and application/yang-data+json, application/yang-data+xml and application/yang-data+cbor for encoding.

 The YANG push notification message described in [RFC8641] contains a subscription id for each message as meta data.
-Referencing the subscribed xpath, a subsection of a YANG model.
-The YANG subscription id is being defined when a new xpath is subscribed to.
-Without this meta data, the YANG push receiver (YANG push data-collection) is unable to determine which YANG model matches the JSON/XML/CBOR encoded message today.
+Referencing the subscribed XPath, a subsection of a YANG module.
+The YANG subscription id is being defined when a new XPath is subscribed to.
+Without this meta data, the YANG push receiver (YANG push data-collection) is unable to determine which YANG module matches the JSON/XML/CBOR encoded message today.

 With [draft-ietf-netmod-yang-versioning-reqs] YANG versioning requirements have been defined and with [draft-ietf-netmod-yang-module-versioning] a YANG versioning handling has been proposed.
-This needs to be carried on to YANG push into the notification header [YANG xpath and version notification header] and also into the YANG push subscription [RFC8641].
+This needs to be carried on to YANG push into the notification header [YANG XPath and version notification header] and also into the YANG push subscription [RFC8641].

 An [Apache Kafka] topic supports multiple subjects.
 Each subject maps to a dedicated schema id in the schema registry [Schema Registry Overview].
 A YANG push receiver IPv4/6 address and L4 port maps 1:1 to an Apache Kafka topic.